Tight Eventually Different Families: Tight Eventually Different Permutations

 The definition of tightness for sets of permutations is now identical to that of functions. \begin{definition} An eventually different set of permutations $\calP$ is {\em tight} if given any sequence of countably many injective trees $\{T_n \; | \; n < \omega \}$ so that $T_n \in \mathcal I_T(\calP)^+$ for all $n < \omega$ there is a single $g \in \mathcal P$ which densely diagonalizes all the $T_n$'s. \end{definition}

 The same proof as before shows that: \begin{proposition} If $\calP$ is tight then it is maximal. \end{proposition}

 We also have the analogue of Theorem \ref{construction} \begin{theorem} Assume $\MA(\sigma{\rm -centered})$.
-Every eventually different family $\calP_0$ of size ${<}2^{\aleph_0}$ is contained in a tight eventually different set of permutations.
+Every eventually different family $\calP_0$ of permutations of size ${<}2^{\aleph_0}$ is contained in a tight eventually different set of permutations.
 In particular $\CH$ implies that tight eventually different sets of permutations exist. \end{theorem}

 \begin{proof} The proof is almost the same as that of Theorem \ref{construction}.
 We just indicate what the right poset is and the necessary modifications.
 Let $\calP$ be an eventually different set of permutations (not necessarily maximal).
-Define the forcing notion $\Q_{\calP}$ to be the set of all pairs $(s, E)$ so that the following hold. \begin{enumerate} \item $s \in \omega^{<\omega}$ is injective \item $E \in [\calE]^{<\omega}$ \end{enumerate}
+Define the forcing notion $\Q_{\calP}$ to be the set of all pairs $(s, E)$ so that the following hold. \begin{enumerate} \item $s$ is an injective finite partial function from $\omega$ to $\omega$ \item $E \in [\calP]^{<\omega}$ \end{enumerate}

 The order on $\Q_{\calP}$ is defined exactly the same as for $\P_{\calE}$.
 Mimicking the proof of Theorem \ref{construction}, it's enough to show that the following sets are dense. \begin{enumerate} \item For each $k < \omega$ the set of conditions $(s, E)$ so that $k \in {\rm dom}(s)$. \item For each $k < \omega$ the set of conditions $(s, E)$ so that $k \in {\rm range}(s)$. \item For each $T \in \mathcal I_T(\mathcal P)^+$, and $t \in T$ the set of conditions $(s, E)$ so that there is an $t' \in T$ which extends $t$ and a $k \in {\rm dom}(t') \setminus {\rm dom}(t)$ so that $s(k) = t'(k)$. \item For each $f \in \calE$ the set of conditions $(s, E)$ so that $f \in E$. \end{enumerate} This is shown exactly as for eventually different families, the one caveat being that we need to be able ensure that when we strengthen some $(s, E)$ we can guarantee that if $T \in \mathcal I_T(\calP)^+$ then we can find an $t' \supsetneq t$ so that $t' \in T$ and a $k \in {\rm dom}(t') \setminus {\rm dom} (t) \cap {\rm dom}(s)$ so that we can add $(k, t'(k))$ to $s$ without wrecking injectivity.
 This is where we use that fact that $T$ is injective.
 Namely, we can find a level in $T$ above which no element of any sequence is in the range of $s$ (since $s$ is finite) and therefore we can find the needed $k$.
 Everything else in the proof is exactly as in the case of eventually different families of functions. \end{proof}